 Lunch and dinner costs

-A lot of places have set meals called the "prato do dia" or meal of the day.
-These tend to be a very affordable option for lunch.
+Many places have set meals called the "prato do dia," or meal of the day.
+These tend to be very affordable options for lunch.

 Coffee